cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 }
 ```

-The resulting CogniteClient now exports all API classes from stable, as well as our new API class.
+The resulting CogniteClient now contains all API classes from stable, as well as our new API class.
 When you create API classes, they should be exported in `index.ts`, along with any types used by
 the API class.
 ```ts